mayerrobert/jmurmel/mlib.md

 `last` returns the last cons of a proper or dotted list or `nil` for the empty list.

+### Function: nconc
+    (nconc lists*) -> concatenated-list

+`nconc` concatenates lists, each list but the last is modified.
+If no lists are supplied, `nconc` returns `nil`.
+Each argument but the last must be a proper list.

 ### Macro: destructuring-bind
     (destructuring-bind (vars*) (expressions*) forms*)